UAE Names Oil Chief To Head COP28 Climate Talks - UrduPoint

 He is CEO of Masdar, the UAE's renewable energy company, and has "played a key role in shaping the country's clean energy path", the statement said.

+Harjeet Singh, head of global political strategy at Climate Action Network International, said it "poses an outrageous conflict of interest".

-And Rachel Kyte, dean of the Fletcher School of international affairs at Tufts University in the US, warned: "The incoming COP president has a dilemma.
+Teresa Anderson, global lead on climate justice at campaign group ActionAid, said: "This appointment goes beyond putting the fox in charge of the henhouse."
+And Rachel Kyte, dean of the Fletcher School of international affairs at Tufts University in the United States, warned: "The incoming COP president has a dilemma.

 "The UAE is competing to be the most efficient and lowest-cost source of fossil fuels as global production must diminish through the energy transition," she said.

-"It will be challenging as COP president to unite countries around more aggressive action while at the same time suggesting that other producers stop producing because UAE has you covered.
+"It will be challenging as COP president to unite countries around more aggressive action, while at the same time suggesting that other producers stop producing because UAE has you covered," added Kyte.

-The UAE, one of the world's biggest crude producers, will host the next edition in Dubai in November and December.
+The UAE, a leading crude producer and one of the world's biggest polluters per capita, will host the next edition in Dubai in November and December.
 It had the largest contingent of oil and gas lobbyists at last year's talks.

 The Gulf monarchy argues that oil remains indispensable to the global economy and is pushing the merits of carbon capture -- removing carbon dioxide, the main greenhouse gas, as fuel is burned or from the air.